byuitechops/update-course-images/README.md

 # update-course-images

 ## Purpose
-UUpdate the image that is on the home page and the course image (the one that gets displayed for the course in Dashboard)
+Update the image that is on the home page and the course image (the one that gets displayed for the course in Dashboard)

 ## Installation